feichay10/Final-Degree-Project/README.md

 > **Written by: Cheuk Kelly Ng Pante**

+You can access the full report in [RIULL ULL Database](https://riull.ull.es/xmlui/handle/915/42556).

 ## Description:
 This project presents the design and simulation of a network infrastructure, aimed at improving connectivity and centralised management of a multi-site organisation.
 This study proposes a modern, scalable and secure network architecture; designed according to the current needs